Expert Reviews – Queen Elizabeth NP

 5/5

 In 2009, I worked with the Uganda Conservation Foundation to tackle elephant and hippo poaching and to protect villagers from the hungry elephants who invade their crops.
-UCF took me to all corners of this glorious park: Ishasha river and the tree-climbing lions; forest elephants in Maramagambo; Kasenyi Plains breeding ground for Uganda kob, lions (predator researchers in tow); and the ever popular boat ride on the Kazinga Channel, lined with hippos and crocs and one of my favourite birds: the Spoonbill.
-Time your visit right, and you'll see seasonal visitors such as flamingos (normally resident in Tanzania and Kenya), and large flocks of white-winged terns and African skimmers.
+UCF took me to all corners of this glorious park: Ishasha River and the tree-climbing lions; forest elephants in Maramagambo; Kasenyi Plains, a breeding ground for Uganda kob and place of lions (predator researchers in tow); and the ever-popular boat ride on the Kazinga Channel, lined with hippos and crocs and one of my favourite birds, the spoonbill.
+Time your visit right and you’ll see seasonal visitors such as flamingos (normally resident in Tanzania and Kenya) and large flocks of white-winged terns and African skimmers.

-Even if you don't track Kyambura Gorge's small community of chimps, the 15 minute drive from the main road to Fig Tree Camp overlooking the gorge is worth the detour, just so you can gaze from the viewing platform across the Rift Valley and into the forested gorge hundreds of metres below you.
-Beyond all this, Queen's location en route "between gorillas (Bwindi) and chimps (Kibale)" plus wide range of accommodation make it hard to beat.
+Even if you don’t track Kyambura Gorge’s small community of chimps, the 15-minute drive from the main road to Fig Tree Camp overlooking the gorge is worth the detour, just so you can gaze from the viewing platform across the Rift Valley and into the forested gorge hundreds of metres below you.
+Beyond all this, Queen’s location ‘between gorillas (Bwindi) and chimps (Kibale)’, plus its wide range of accommodation make it hard to beat.

 Expert